 Give it all a good stir.
 Cover with a lid until ready to serve.

-*To serve, grill up a rustic style of bread.
+grill up a rustic style of bread.
 I suggest using a pre-sliced sourdough loaf as I find they work perfectly for this and are easy to slice into smaller pieces.
 Heat a cast iron grill pan.
 Coat the pan with a few drizzles of olive oil or you can brush your bread with the olive oil as well.

-After grilled the bread, it is traditional to rub a clove of garlic over the bread slice before topping it with tomatoes.
+After grilling the bread, it is traditional to rub a clove of garlic over the bread slice before topping it with tomatoes.
 I have added so much garlic to the tomato mixture that it might seem necessary.

 Cut bread into 1/2 inch thick slices if needed then grill both sides.

 Serve the grilled bread slices along side the tomato mixture.

 Honestly, there are so many different types of tomatoes out there I can’t imagine one not working well with the simple flavor combinations of this easy bruschetta recipe.
 I have even used cherry tomatoes.
 Typically I grow Roma, Beefsteak, and San Marzano’s.
 Along with a variety of cherry-style tomatoes.
 All have been used and have worked wonderfully for this recipe.

 How long can this be stored?